Flow views and infinite interval exchange transformations for recognizable substitutions: Spectral analysis of

 This expression compares the measurements $h$ takes at each pair $(x,T^j(x))$ and averages the result over all $x$.
-If there is significant structure in $(X,T)$ for $h$ to pick up, this will be reflected by larger values of $\hat{h}(j)$ for certain $j$s.
 It is well-known that the sequence of spectral coefficients is positive definite and so there is a {\bf \em spectral measure} $\specmeas_h$ on the circle $S^1$ for which

 An {\bf \em eigenfunction} for $T$ is an $h \in L^2(X, \nu)$ for which there exists an {\bf \em eigenvalue} $R \in \R$ with $h(T(x)) = R\, h(x)$ for all $x \in X$.
 All constant functions are eigenfunctions and so it is customary to consider $h$ for which $\int_X h \, d\nu = 0$ when looking at spectral measures.